 Early History of the Freland family

-Another 249 words (18 lines of text) covering the years 1764 and 1836 are included under the topic Early Freland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Freland research.
+Another 75 words (5 lines of text) covering the years 1764 and 1836 are included under the topic Early Freland History in all our PDF Extended History products and printed products wherever possible.

 Freland Spelling Variations